OlivierLD/node.pi/README.md

-## Sample script for nodejs on the Raspberry PI
+## Sample scripts for nodejs on the Raspberry PI

 ### First installation
 We assume you have installed `nodejs` and `npm` on the Raspberry PI.